Table of Contents

 Corporate & Government Bonds

-Bonds constitute a whole field of financial or investment research in and of themselves.
+Bonds constitute a whole field of financial or investment products in and of themselves.
 They can be broadly characterized as loans made by investors to an issuer with the promise of repayment of the principal amount at the specified maturity date, as well as periodic coupon payments (usually every six months) representing interest on the loan.

 The purpose of these loans varies considerably.
 Typically, bonds are issued by governments or companies seeking to finance projects or operations.